Nigel2392/go-django/docs/pagination.md

         // You can use it to modify or wrap each item if needed. return obj
     },
-    GetObjects: func(limit, offset int) ([]MyObject, error) {
+    GetObjects: func(amount, offset int) ([]MyObject, error) {
-        // This function fetches a slice of MyObject items based on the given limit and offset. return getMyObjects(limit, offset)
+        // This function fetches a slice of MyObject items based on the given amount and offset. return getMyObjects(amount, offset)
     },
     GetCount: func() (int, error) {
         // This function returns the total number of items available.